qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 operators are applied.
 The user may specify a different initial state when executing or optimizing by passing the ``initial_state`` argument.

-The QAOA model uses :ref:`Solvers <Optimizers>` to apply the exponential operators to the state vector.
+The QAOA model uses :ref:`Solvers <Solvers>` to apply the exponential operators to the state vector.
 For more information on how solvers work we refer to the :ref:`How to simulate time evolution? <timeevol-example>` section.
 When a :class:`qibo.abstractions.hamiltonians.Hamiltonian` is used then solvers will